When You're Gone (Shawn Mendes song)

 "When You're Gone" is a song by Canadian singer Shawn Mendes.
 It was released as a single through Island Records on March 31, 2022.
+The song was produced by Mendes himself and Jonah Shy and co-produced by Scott Harris, and the three wrote it together.

 Background and promotion

 Mendes debuted the song on March 19, 2022, performing it live for the first time at his South by Southwest (SXSW) performance in Austin, Texas.
 He teased the song by posting snippets of the song to the video-sharing app TikTok the week before its announcement and announced the song and its complete details two days later.

 Composition and lyrics

 "When You're Gone" is a pop-rock song that lyrically sees Mendes singing about the end of a relationship, similar to his previous single from late 2021, "It'll Be Okay".
 Transitioning from the first verse to the chorus, he sings: "It's hard for me to let go of you / So I'm trying to hold on, hold on / I don't wanna know what it's like when you're gone".
 Further, into the chorus, he croons: "I didn't know that loving you was the happiest I've ever been / So I'm just trying to hold on".
 The song has also been described as "a dreamy love song with a punchy chorus".